Eagle Pass, Texas: Government

-Federal representation

-The United States Postal Service operates a post office in located at 455 S Bibb Ave.
+The United States Postal Service operates a post office located at 410 S Bibb Ave.

 The United States Border Patrol has two stations in Eagle Pass.
 The Eagle Pass North Station is at 2285 Del Rio Blvd and the Eagle Pass South Station at 4156 El Indio Hwy.

 Eagle Pass is the headquarters of the Kickapoo Traditional Tribe of Texas, a federally recognized tribe of Kickapoo people.